 BARD’S ROBES

-The Cornish Gorseth has one order so all Bards are equal.
+The Cornish Gorsedh has one order so all Bards are equal.
 The blue color is that of the sky.

 Robes were first designed for bards in Wales by Professor Sir Hubert von Herkomer about 1896.
 Herkomer was born in Bavaria in 1849, but left Germany at age 2.
 Morton Nance/Mordon was a student at Herkomers Art College in Bushey, near London.
 In “The Cornish Review” in 1951 Nance stated he watched Herkomer making a crown, copying the bronze oak leaves from a branch of oak.